 The best place to enter the building when you arrive is the side entrance of the sanctuary.
 Some of our volunteers will be there to help you find your way to worship and get directions for where Sunday School classes are held.

 Worship begins at 10:30.
-Hymns are sung from the United Methodist Hymnal, Scripture is read, and the word of God is celebrated.
+We sing hymns from the United Methodist Hymnal, read Scripture, and celebrate the word of God.
 On the first Sunday of each month the service includes Holy Communion, through which everyone is invited to share in the table of our Lord.
-Our Sanctuary is a warm and comfortable place, inspiring holiness in worship but familiarity of personhood.
-Musically we are led by the choir and accompanied by both the piano and the organ.
-We have a hand bell team that leads us in worship on occasion.

 What should I wear?

 We are a rural church in South Carolina.
 Its almost beyond us to be too formal.
-That being said there will be folk her that are in their “Sunday best”.
-However, there will be folk here that are in slacks and polo shirts.
-We learned a longtime ago to look past the attire to the heart.
+That being said there will be folks here that are in their “Sunday best.”
+However, there will also be folks here that are in slacks and polo shirts.
+We learned a long time ago to look past the attire and look to the heart.
 And as Mr. Wesley said long ago, “If your heart beats in love and charity with Jesus Christ, take my hand.”
-We add, “And sit by me”
+We add, “And sit by me.”

 Where do I go when I get there?